MeKuMed - Manufacturing of hybrid medical technology products by means of an innovative production chainESPECIALLY FOR OUR USERS

 Due to the long innovation cycles in medical technology from the idea to market maturity, medical products are produced with outdated manufacturing processes that are often afflicted with disadvantages.
 In a research project (MeKuMed), we are investigating the process optimization of pharmaceutical crimp caps to reduce a 5-step process to a single one.

 The MeKuMed project "Materials-compatible and cost-effective production of metal/plastic hybrid components for use in medical technology" is funded by the BMBF.
 Participating project partners are: KraussMaffei Technologies GmbH, Fraunhofer Institute for Laser Technology (ILT), Institute for Plastics Processing (IKV) at RWTH Aachen University, Röchling Medical Brensbach GmbH, Pulsar Photonics GmbH and Werkzeugbau Siegfried Hofmann GmbH.

-When products made of different materials the potential of the individual materials and their interaction in the hybrid is only partially exploited.
-The pharmaceutical crimp closure is an example of such a hybrid product.
-The ampoule filled with medication is sealed airtight and sterile with a rubber stopper.
-The rubber stopper is fixed in the ampoule by the flare closure.
+If products are made of different materials the potential of the individual materials and their interaction in the hybrid is only partially exploited.
+The pharmaceutical ‘crimp cap’ is an example of such a hybrid product.
+The ampule, filled with medication, is sealed airtight and sterile with a rubber stopper.
+The rubber stopper is fixed in the ampoule by the crimped cap.
 The combination of thin aluminum sheet and plastic meets the requirements for the product.
-The production chain consists of five separate individual steps, resulting in a high number of handling and cleaning steps and high demands on machines and tools.
+The production chain consists of five separate individual steps, resulting in a high number of handling and cleaning steps and a high machine and tool requirement.